dmnyc/pos/README.md

 - Update version information in `package.json` to trigger update notifications
 - The service worker is configured to check for updates every 5 minutes

+Users can also manually check for updates by:
+1. Going to Settings → Advanced tab
+2. Using the "Check for Updates" feature
+3. Clicking "Update Now" if a new version is available (this refreshes the app without clearing data)

 These mechanisms help ensure that users always have a working application, even when issues with caching or PWA functionality occur.

 ## Mobile Optimization